allegro/allegro.tech/_posts/2016-01-05-books-you-should-read-the-pragmatic-programmer.md

 inquisitive developer should always strive to understand how things work, even if it means leaving their comfort zone such as learning about low-level details of Spring when you just write typical CRUD applications most of the time.
 * __critical thinker__ — Think about the goal you want to achieve and use the right tool.
-Whether analyzing an algorithm, looking for a bug’s cause or tuning performance, treat your conclusions with skepticism in order to make sure the data really shows what you think it does.
+Whether analyzing an algorithm, looking for a bug or tuning performance, treat your conclusions with skepticism in order to make sure the data really shows what you think it does.
 If your opinion on some issue differs from the rest of the team, discuss it and don’t just settle on “we’ve always done it this way”.
 This does not mean being stubborn just for the sake of it, of course, just making sure you really know why things are done the way they are.